NTI-Gymnasiet-Nacka/ett-vardagligt-problem-unikhex/README.md

 ## *How am i going to fix it*
 I am personlising it to make it so that it only sends notifications for breakfast and supper.
 I also wanted mine to only be able to send recipes for only ingredients that i currernly have.

+## *What it has to have*
+Must be able to send notifications to an email.
+Choose or input ingridients needed.

+## *What woul be good to have*
+If the notifications are to be sent at the same time in the morning and the evening. importing API's so that i dont need to look for all the recipes.

 ## *Language/ Built with*

 Python 3.9